sun-yixiao/sun-yixiao.github.io/conference.md

 ---

+[9] **Yixiao Sun.** (2026).
+Behind the roles we play: How U.S. politicians’ social media narrative identity relates to their dissent voting behavior.
+Paper to be presented at _National Communication Association (NCA) 112th Annual Convention_, Political Communication Division, New Orleans, LA.

 [8] **Yixiao Sun**, & Zhihao Ma.
 (2025).
 Bipolarity of positive and negative affects: Contemporaneous network relations of nuanced affect states.
 Paper to be presented at _National Communication Association (NCA) 111th Annual Convention_, Communication Anxiety and Apprehension Division, Denver, CO.

 [7] Wenyuan Li, **Yixiao Sun**, & Yifan Yue.
 (2025).
 Artificial intelligence vs. medical experts: A comparative analysis of semantic quality and readability in health advice from large language models and human institutions.
 Paper in Progress to be presented at _National Communication Association (NCA) 111th Annual Convention_, Health Communication Division, Denver, CO.